toalexjin/dedup/README.md

 5. `dedup -e office,tarball d:\data e:\data`: Do not remove duplicated
    Microsoft Office documents and tarball files.

+## Best Practice

+1. You could run `dedup -l <path>` to check duplicated files before really removing them.
+2. It's better to **always** use **Include Filters** to remove specified types of duplicated files, because it could avoid removing other types of duplicated files (e.g. system files, application files) that you want to keep.
+   For instance, run `dedup -i photo <path>` to remove duplicated **pictures** only.

 ## Design

 The program scans all files of specified folders, calculates SHA256 hash